sergegamb/djangotutorial/README.md

 Part five introduce a test suite in Django
 ### part 6
 In that part we add simple example of using static files
+### part 7
+In part 7 we discussed available apportunities to customize and modify the look of our default admin system